argemflores/argemflores/README.md

 `Profile under construction 🚧`

-🏢 I'm a senior engineer at a non-profit organization in the Philippines.
-My primary job is in back-end development.
+🏢 I'm a senior software engineer with focus on back-end development: databases, testing, and API.

-🏠 I like to explore new stuff, especially in software development, personal productivity, and gaming.
+🏠 I like to explore new stuff, especially in information technology, productivity, and gaming.

 📖 I'm currently learning Python, Spanish, and piano, and playing Octopath Traveler and Undertale.

 ## Experiences

-### Current
+### Present

-🌱 Senior engineer for [EBS](https://ebs.excellenceinbreeding.org) at [IRRI](https://irri.org)
+🌱 Senior software engineer for [EBS](https://ebs.excellenceinbreeding.org) at [IRRI](https://irri.org)

 ### Past